SamueleD98/assignment_1/README.md

 ### System's features
 - Independent from the ontology constitution: the system do not assume the names of the locations nor the robot one.
 After loading an ontology it just retrieves the necessary elements' names.
 This allow also to give the recharging room as parameter.
 - Highly parametrized: many aspect of the given scenario can be customized (giving any ABox for the used ontology, changing the execution times, recharging rooms,.. )
-- The scanner node is ready to implement the means for scanning the data (e.g. a qr code) representing the environment
+- The scanner node do not know a-priori the markers id but cross-cheks their validity
 - The recharge state can be preempted if the battery is high
 - Modular: it's easy to change the robot behaviour in every aspect.
 From the motion task to the monitoring of the environment, from how it retrieves the maps to how it plans and controls the motion.
 - Able to withstand a high rate of stimulus